-Our offers are submitted in June of each year to the International Office and we expect nominations by April 1st at the latest.
+Our offers are available in September of each year and we expect nominations by April 1st at the latest.

 The RCN Admissions Policy is designed to complement developments in admissions in other UWCs and at UWC International level.
 UWC Red Cross Nordic is set up with public support and as a result of co-operation between the Nordic Countries.
 A continued robust support from the Nordic Countries enables the College and co-operation partners to undertake an Admission Policy which supports the mission to make education a uniting force.